-On 5th September 2022, I began my run from Land’s End to John O’Groats to show others that despite life throwing curveballs our way we can still achieve.
+On 5th September 2022, full of excitement for what lay ahead, I began my run from Land’s End to John O’Groats to show others that despite life throwing curveballs our way we can still achieve.
 I intended to cover a distance of 40-50 miles a day for 20 days, a total of approximately 855 miles, aiming to become the world’s fastest female, with single-sided deafness, to complete this journey by foot.
 However, after 4 days of running in continual torrential rain, things went very wrong on day 5.

-Unfortunately, I was forced to withdraw after 169 miles, with tendonitis, shin splints and a suspected stress fracture.
-Having discussed this with my coach and physio, it seems that my balance issues most likely played a part in this; to reduce my ‘swerve’ I have been over compensating with my right leg, which in turn has put immense pressure through my left leg, which clearly protested!
+Unfortunately, I was forced to withdraw after 169 miles, with acute tendonitis, shin splints, bone oedema and a suspected stress fracture.
+Having discussed this with my coach and physio, it seems that my balance issues most likely played a part in this; to reduce my ‘swerve’ I had been over compensating with my right leg, which in turn has put immense pressure through my left leg, which clearly protested!

 Thank you so much for your continued support and taking the time to read about this challenge!
 I look forward to posting more updates soon.